easttennesseecc-star/Q-Top-Dog-IDE/GET_MODELS_WORKING_NOW.md

 ollama --version
 # If this works, you're good for Option 1

-# Test 2: Check Q-IDE LLM Pool
+# Test 2: Check Top Dog LLM Pool
 curl http://localhost:8000/llm_pool
 # If response shows more than just download suggestions, you're good